Do I Really Need a Grab Bar?

 The epidemic of falls

-They’re not talked about enough, but falls are a huge problem that affect everyone.
+They’re not talked about enough, but falls are a huge problem that affects everyone.

 If you’re under 65, you might not think you need to worry about falls, but their impacts are far-reaching.